- Why Choose Us?

 Your health care provider may recommend a test with imaging, such as a nuclear stress test or echocardiographic stress test, if an exercise stress test doesn't pinpoint the cause of your symptoms.

-Some of the tests and services listed may only be available in Eau Claire, Wisconsin.
+Some of the treatments, tests and services listed may only be available in Eau Claire, Wisconsin.